jlperona-teaching/ecs390-spring19/seminars/week01.md

 You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/courses/356010/files/folder/Readings?preview=5628174).
 You don't need to write a summary or anything like that.
 However, you should go through the two questionnaires and figure out what type of mindset you have for both intelligence and personality.
-(If you're disappointed with the mindsets you got, reread the last sentence of the chapter again.)
+(If you're disappointed with the mindsets you got, re-read the last sentence of the chapter again.)